-Battery Cold-Cranking Amp Temperature Adjustment By Bowling & Grippo
+Automotive Battery Cold-Cranking Amp Temperature Adjuster By Bowling

 The definition of the Cold-Cranking Amperage (CCA) of an automotive battery is the amount of current a given battery can deliver for 30 seconds at zero (0) degrees F without dropping below a specified cutoff voltage (manufacturer-specific, but usually 10.5 volts).
 The value of CCA will change with battery temperature, CCA increasing with higher temperatures.
 The following derates a given battery CCA to ambient temperature.
 Inputs are CCA in amps, the CCA rating temperature (usually 0 degrees F), and the battery temperature in degrees F.